masterofobzene/UserScriptRepo/INFOS/ImageFap_Dimensions_Highligher.md

 ### USAGE:
 ---------------
 You can identify image sizes by looking at the colored box below the image in the gallery thumbs page.
+It ONLY WORKS ON "DETAILED" VIEW in the galleries (it is the default).

 ### WHY?:
 ---------------